oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/use-delta-sharing/use-delta-sharing.md

 * Share live data directly without copying it.
 * Support a wide range of clients.
 Recipients can directly consume data from their tools of choice without installing a new platform.
-* Strong security, auditing and governance.
+* Provide strong security, auditing, and governance.
 It enables you to grant, track, and audit access to shared data from a single point of enforcement.
 * Scale to terabyte-scale datasets.

 Autonomous Database supports the Delta Sharing protocol.